mtgjson/mtgjson-website/NOTES.md

 # Notes

-## Using the custom Markdown extension syntax, aka "flower", to pre-render state
+Lack of ESLint is purposeful.
+We do a lot a content mixing to create linkable chain of data types and  transpiled and markup language.

+Some of the settings are based on Heroku deployments so adjust accordingly.

+## Templating

-You might notice `${Card}$` within documents.
-The purpose of this is to replace on Vue template pre-render.
+You might notice `{%Card%}` within documents., these are templates we can apply in schmemas to then route to other pages.
+The purpose of this is to replace computer friendly values in JSON to HTML or other types of data.
+See [this reference](https://sketchboard.me/hBr0fbIsfUNj#/)
-For example, transforming computer friendly values oh JSON in to HTML. a flower function will essentially "Hydrate" as common frameworks call it, to refresh the state of the page.
-This applies the same logic but gets its props from the Markdown pages instead of a store like Redux or other components.

 ## JSON Schema mapping and type-specific words

 https://json-schema.org/understanding-json-schema/reference/type.html

 ## Oliver Steele's method to never run in to an undefined object value

+Not used but worth keeping in mind for dealing with values

 https://hackernoon.com/accessing-nested-objects-in-javascript-f02f1bd6387f

 ## TODO

 - Figure out a more elegant solution to rendering downloads instead of just one component per grouping. e.g. render them all, not just sets, all and misc separately.
-- FLOWER.
-What the else did I just make?
-Maybe turn it in to a Vuepress plugin/extension?
-- Add meta data to every page
+- Add meta data to every page.
-- Eject the theme and manage it closer, its trash CSS right now and a mix between Stylus and SCSS, Force once to work only.
+- Change the spec of download front matter to the JSON format.
+- ~~Nice job adding TypeScript for no reason.~~
+- ~~Make flow chart of hydration system.~~
+- Add component for list of other non-lead contributors like myself